-- 3. Two hours of seminar: CHEM 6103 (1 s.h. each; may be repeated).
+- These courses can be waived on a course-by-course basis if a student has taken an equivalent course as an undergraduate student and demonstrates proficiency in that area, or by passing the entrance examination in that area. - Six semester hours of electives in chemistry or in other natural sciences or mathematics approved by the thesis committee.
+Three semester hours of the electives must be at the 6000 level in the student's major area in chemistry.
+Students in the industrial chemistry option must substitute CHEM 5993 for 3 s.h. of electives. - 3.
+Two hours of seminar: CHEM 6103 (1 s.h. each; may be repeated).
 Degree students are required to attend all departmental seminars and to give two presentations on approved topics. - 4.
-Research: CHEM 6502, 6503, 6504, 6505 (a minimum of I0 s.h.) - 5.
+Research: CHEM 6502, 6503, 6504, 6505 (a minimum of 10 s.h.) - 5.
 Thesis: CHEM 7000 (3 s.h.) - 6.
-Research Skill: Students must satisfy the research skill requirement by successfully completing the following: a.
+Research Skill: Students must satisfy the research skill requirement by successfully completing the following: - a.
 Submit and orally present a thesis research plan to their thesis committee. - b.
 Complete the seminar program, CHEM 6103, which includes instruction on searching the chemical literature, including computer-assisted searching, attending all departmental seminars, and presenting two departmental seminars.